• Skip to main content

 3. Heat the oil in a heavy skillet (preferably cast iron) over medium heat.

-4. Cook chicken about 3-4 minutes per side or just until juices run clear and then remove from skillet and set aside on a plate, turning the skillet down to low.
+4. Then, Cook chicken about 3-4 minutes per side or just until juices run clear and then remove from skillet and set aside on a plate, turning the skillet down to low.

 5. Mix the water or stock and milk and whisk in the flour until smooth.

-6. Add the flour mixture to the skillet and stir until thickened, being sure to scrape the bottom to release the pan drippings.
+6. Last, Add the flour mixture to the skillet and stir until thickened, being sure to scrape the bottom to release the pan drippings.

 7. If desired the juices drained from the chicken can be added to the gravy for extra flavor.